 Remote Repository- This repository is located on the web.
-It is just a network accessible location that Maven downloads dependencies from.
-All the artifacts that remote repository contains are open source.
+It is just a network-accessible location that Maven downloads dependencies from.
+All the artifacts that the remote repository contains are open source.

-JAVA_HOME’ variable is added as Windows environment variable.
+the variable is added as a Windows environment variable.

 Maven does not require any high configuration to use.
 It requires only very minimal and simple system requirements for the users: